kerinin/daggregator/README.md

 ### GET or PUT `/node/<id>/count`

 Returns the numer of upstream nodes for node `id`.
-Can be combined with queries (see below).

 Query options can be included as querystring params or PUT as form values.